-A selection of Jon's recent and favorite clips, organized by subject.
+A selection of my recent and favorite clips, organized by subject.

 Blood From the Sky: Zipline's Medical Drone Delivery in Africa